-Our lottery continues to increase its income and we are pleased to report a consistent upward trend, with an annual average of over 18,000 participants in each weekly draw and a current active membership of over 20,000 players, up from 17,000 players last year.
-We are grateful for the hard-work of the lottery staff, all of whom help to advertise and promote the weekly and mega draws in local areas and at events across east Kent continuing to provide a valuable source of income for the charity, which this year amounted to £551k.
+Our lottery continues to increase its income and there are now over 19,300 players each week, which is a fantastic effort and a record.
+In addition lottery scratch-cards were launched last year.
+We are extremely grateful for the hard-work of the lottery staff, all of whom help to advertise and promote the weekly and mega draws in local areas and at events across east Kent continuing to provide a valuable source of income for the charity, which this year amounted to a profit of £574,000.